JuliaGenAI/DocsScraper.jl/README.md

 using AIHelpMe

 # Either use the index explicitly
-aihelp(index, "what is Sciml")
+aihelp(index_path, "what is DocsScraper.jl?")

 # or set it as the "default" index, then it will be automatically used for every question
-AIHelpMe.load_index!(index)
+AIHelpMe.load_index!(index_path)

-aihelp("what is Sciml")
+pprint(aihelp("what is DocsScraper.jl?"))
 ```
 ```
 [ Info: Updated RAG pipeline to `:bronze` (Configuration key: "textembedding3large-1024-Bool").
-[ Info: Loaded index from packs: julia into MAIN_INDEX [ Info: Loading index from sciml__v20240817__textembedding3large-1024-Bool__v1.0.hdf5 [ Info: Loaded index a file sciml__v20240817__textembedding3large-1024-Bool__v1.0.hdf5 into MAIN_INDEX [ Info: Done with RAG.
-Total cost: $0.01
+[ Info: Loaded index from packs: julia into MAIN_INDEX [ Info: Loading index from Julia\DocsScraper.jl\docsscraper\Index\docsscraper__v20240823__textembedding3large-1024-Bool__v1.0.hdf5
+[ Info: Loaded index a file Julia\DocsScraper.jl\docsscraper\Index\docsscraper__v20240823__textembedding3large-1024-Bool__v1.0.hdf5 into MAIN_INDEX
+[ Info: Done with RAG.
+Total cost: $0.009
 --------------------
 AI Message
 --------------------
-SciML, or Scientific Machine Learning, is an ecosystem developed in the Julia programming language, aimed at solving equations and modeling systems while integrating the capabilities of
-scientific computing and machine learning.
-It provides a range of tools with unified APIs, enabling features like differentiability, sensitivity analysis, high performance, and parallel
-implementations.
-The SciML organization supports these tools and promotes their coherent use for various scientific applications.
+DocsScraper.jl is a Julia package designed to create a vector database from input URLs.
+It scrapes and parses the URLs and, with the assistance of
+PromptingTools.jl, creates a vector store that can be utilized in RAG (Retrieval-Augmented Generation) applications.
+DocsScraper.jl integrates with
+AIHelpMe.jl and PromptingTools.jl to provide efficient and relevant query retrieval, ensuring that the responses generated by the system are specific to the content in the created database.
 ```

 Tip: Use `pprint` for nicer outputs with sources